- Be a part of making a difference in the local community

-If you have a sound managerial background and you’re looking for a vibrant and passionate community organisation to be a part of then this is the role for you!
+If you have a sound counselling background and you’re looking for a vibrant and passionate community organisation to be a part of then this is the role for you!

 How to Apply

-You can find an Information Pack (including the Full Job Description) via www.totalworkforceservices.com.au or call us on (02) 4555 4634.
+For more information, you can find an Information Pack (including the Full Job Description) on our website www.totalworkforceservices.com.au or call us on (02) 4555 4634 for a confidential chat.

 To apply, please send us your resume and a cover letter (either written or video) that tells us: